Manchin draws line at $1.5 trillion, won’t back social-welfare spending above that amount

 He reiterated that he supports spending on children and seniors.

-It was not immediately clear how the Left would react to Mr. Manchin‘s limit.
-The figure is less than half of the $3.5 trillion that Mr. Biden and most congressional Democrats had been envisioning, and would mean the left will have to dramatically scale back their hopes for creating a slew of new subsidies.
+The figure is less than half of the $3.5 trillion that Mr. Biden and most congressional Democrats had been envisioning, and would mean the left will have to dramatically scale back their hopes for creating a slew of new benefits and climate change initiatives.

-Rep. Pramila Jayapal, Washington state Democrat and chair of the Congressional Progressive Caucus, said Mr. Manchin‘s demand doesn’t change progressives’ position on the bills.
+Members of the far-left “Squad” quickly condemned Mr. Manchin‘s figure as insufficient.

-“We are in the same place we’ve always been,” she told reporters.
-“We put out an offer for 3.5 trillion and … in fact, 96% of Democrats in the House in the Senate support that number.
-We have 4% that would like something different.”
+Rep. Alexandria Ocasio-Cortez, New York Democrat, quipped that $1.5 trillion was enough “for one year.”

 Mr. Manchin said he had privately warned since July that $1.5 trillion is his limit, and reiterated that to Mr. Biden in the past week.
 He signed a document with Senate Majority Leader Charles E. Schumer on July 28 outlining his spending limit and other conditions for his support, as first reported by Politico.